tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 So if you were to create a filter such as `||example.com^`, and then navigate to <https://example.com>, Adblock Plus would not prevent you from connecting and loading the web page itself served at `https://example.com`, though all secondary resources pulled by that web page would be subject to filtering.

 uBlock respected that semantic until version 0.9.3.0.
 With version 0.9.3.0, uBlock will subject web pages themselves to filtering.
-This means that using the same test case above, **uBlock will block the web page** served by <https://example.com> (unlike Adblock Plus):
+This means that using the same test case above, **uBlock will block the web page** served by a server found in one of the malware list (unlike Adblock Plus):

 ![Page was fully blocked](https://cloud.githubusercontent.com/assets/585534/8160013/14466ca0-133a-11e5-8d3c-28169288f35a.png)